 What happens if you are caught torrenting?

 The prosecution of torrent users has been sporadic.
-The chances of actually going to court or having to pay a settlement are pretty slim, but the penalties can be extremely high.
+The chances of going to court or paying a settlement are pretty slim, but the penalties can be extremely high.
 The frequency of copyright holders suing torrenters for copyright infringement peaked in the late 2000s.
 Copyright pirates were sued for wildly disproportionate amounts of money, and most settled out of court.

 These public scare tactics shone poorly on the recording and movie industries because they were portrayed as petty millionaires bullying poor college students.
-Direct lawsuits are much less common these days, but the campaign against torrenters is not over.
+Direct lawsuits are much less common today, but the campaign against torrenters is not over.

 Copyright trolls